TimoLehnertz/roller-results.com/README.md

  - You should now have a working instance of roller results on your pc

-#Roller results V2
+# Roller results V2
 Collection of ideas for roller results V2

-##standarized formats for events, races, results etc. used for format for import, export, APIs
+## standarized formats for events, races, results etc. used for format for import, export, APIs
--Json
+- Json
--Extendable
+- Extendable
--performant
+- performant